-- 4. The degree is composed of a number of courses which are given at four levels.
+4. The degree is composed of a number of courses which are given at four levels.
 Level 1 courses are offered at the commencement of the degree programme.
 These are followed by Level 2 courses.
 Level 3 and Level 4 courses are taken in the final stages of the degree programme.
 Courses in all levels are semesterised and examinations are held at the end of each course.
-Second offering examinations for the first semester courses will be offered at the end of the second semester of the same year.
-The second offering examinations for the second semester courses will take place at the end of the first semester of the following year.
+Examinations take place at the end of the semester in which the subject is taught and one repeat examination is offered.
+The repeat examination for semester I and semester II examinations are held in September.
 In the event that a course is changed or modified, then no additional repeat examinations for that course will be offered.
 A student may not repeat any examination that the student has already passed.
-A student is deemed to have completed his/her degree requirements as soon as all required courses have been passed. - 5.
-Progress from Level 1 to Level 2: - (a) Students who obtain a total of 75 credits on the combined results of the Semester I and Semester II examinations of the Level 1 courses are eligible for unrestricted entry into Level 2 (second year) courses. - (b) Students who obtain 52 or more credits, but less than 75 credits, may progress to the subsequent level and attend courses at that level.
+A student is deemed to have completed his/her degree requirements as soon as all required courses have been passed.

+5. Progress from Level 1 to Level 2:

+- (a) Students who obtain a total of 75 credits on the combined results of the Semester I and Semester II examinations of the Level 1 courses are eligible for unrestricted entry into Level 2 (second year) courses. - (b) Students who obtain 52 or more credits, but less than 75 credits, may progress to the subsequent level and attend courses at that level.
 However, any examinations not passed must be repeated. - (c) Students who obtain less than 52 credits in the combined results at the end of Semester I and Semester II examinations of the first year may not remain in the Faculty of Commerce programme.
-The Faculty may waive this rule in exceptional circumstances. - 6.
-Please note: The Bachelor of Commerce programme is currently in the process of review and it is likely that substantial changes will take place in the programme of study in all levels from the academic year 2001/2002 onwards.
-Students who fail to achieve 75 credits in Level 1 by the second examination offering of the academic year 2000/2001 may not be in a position to take level 1 examinations based on 2000/2001 courses in subsequent years.
-The provisions of rule 10 will then apply.
+The Faculty may waive this rule in exceptional circumstances. - Please note: The Bachelor of Commerce programme is currently in the process of review and it is likely that substantial changes will take place in the programme of study in all levels from the academic year 2002/2003 onwards.

 - Students may not take courses from more than two consecutive levels in any one academic year.
-Examinations of more than two consecutive levels may not be taken at the same time. - 8.
-Honours may be awarded in each course and in the degree as a whole.
+Examinations of more than two consecutive levels may not be taken at the same time. - Honours may be awarded in each course and in the degree as a whole.
 The honours standard in each course will be awarded on the basis of performance in the courses of Level 3 and Level 4. - 9.
 Progress from Level 2 to Level 3 and to Level 4 may be constrained by regulation. - 10.
 Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, re-attend and pay the associated fee.
 Students should note that courses may change from year to year, may not be offered in certain years and may be dropped entirely from the programme.
 This will require the substitution of a course(s) by additional course(s) and will entail re-registration, re-attendance and the payment of appropriate fees.